National Geographic Society Global Explorer

 Intangible Cultural heritage (ICH) often referred to as "living heritage" encompasses natural, spiritual, artistic and/or man-made spaces, places, items or activities including traditional practices and sense of place and traditional knowledge.
 How does ICH contribute to the spirit of the displaced Rohingya population who call Rakine State in Myanmar home.
 This project explores ICH, the past and present refugee knowledge, based on oral traditions and lived experience and how it contributes to refugee resilience and safe and better ways of living.

 Picture: Tom Corcoran 2019, Rohingya men building from bamboo, Cox's Bazar, Bangladesh,

 Utilising cultural heritage for Afghanistan's refugees returning home

 With decades of conflict and reoccurring natural disasters, Afghanistan has always been positioned at a crossroad of amazing cultures where the civilisations of South Asia, the Near East, Central Asia have merged traditions over the millennia in a mixture of trade and migration.
 This complex history of Afghanistan has given rise to some of the most important cultural artistic expressions.
-In a partnership with Turquoise Mountain Trust and the Norwegian Refugee Council this project looks at ways restoring traditional building practice while assisting refugees returning to their homeland in Kabul.
+In a partnership with Turquoise Mountain Trust and the Norwegian Refugee Council this project looks at ways of restoring traditional building practice while assisting refugees returning to their homeland.